oudeismetis/oudeis/content/projects/thanos.md

 date = "2018-06-01"
 tags = ['arduino', 'space', 'HAM'] image = "img/projects/aprs_tracker.jpeg"
 active = true
 weight = 1
 +++

 Transmitter works.
-Payload is mostly built.
-Will have an accurate weight soon, which will determine the balloon and parachute we purchase.
-Hoping for an August launch window.
+Payload is built.
+Parachute and balloon purchased.
+Weather is bad and won't be good until 2019.
 <!--more-->

 #### What is it